Event

 The team members (up to 4 people, including the team leader) need to be graduate or undergraduate students enrolled in a university at the time of registration submission

 Notes: Collaboration between researchers from different disciplines is encouraged.
-Contact us if you are struggling with finding teammates!
+Join the Discord server or contact us if you are struggling with finding teammates!

 Register Your Team